FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 - What will happen when we varies the number of data used?
 - How the number of bins of Histogram affects the estimation?
-- Try different *h* for Kernel Method
+- Try different *h* for Kernel Density Estimate (KDE)
-- Vary *K* in Nearest Neighbor Method
+- Vary *K* in Nearest Neighbor Method (k-NN)

   And they will be solved case by case.
 But before that, I will give a brief *summery* of the details I will discuss in this paper.
-And after that, fake codes for the Kernel Method and NNM will be presented.
+And after that, fake codes for the Kernel Density Estimate and k-NN will be presented.
 (As the function of Histogram Method is provided by `matplotlib`, I will not show it here.)

-**Method Used**: Histogram Method, Kernel Method and the Nearest Neighbor Method
+**Method Used**: Histogram Method, Kernel Density Estimate and the k-Nearest Neighbor Method

 **Goal**: Estimate the distribution of a given dataset.
 And try to figure out how the parameters of these methods affects the result.